tboudreaux/GridFire/README.md

 pre-compiled wheels or, if your system has not had a wheel compiled for it, it will try to build locally (this may take **a long time**).
 The python bindings are just that and should maintain nearly the same speed as the C++ code.
-End users are strongly encourages to use the python module rather than the C++ code.
+End users are strongly encouraged to use the python module rather than the C++ code.

 ### pypi
 Installing from pip is as simple as